hoangducthuong/hoangducthuong.github.io/index.md

 Most of my work has been working on the simulation of systematic effects of CMB polarization measurement and instrumentation on superconducting `Transition Edge Sensor (TES)` for CMB experiments. <br>

-On the other hand, I am also investigating data analysis of magnetic fields in molecular clouds to study the evolution and formation of stars. <br>
+On the other hand, I am also investigating data analysis of `magnetic fields` in molecular clouds to study the evolution and formation of stars. <br>

-I has published over 13 scientific journals publications and 8 conference proceeding papers for approval.<br>
+I has published scientific journals publications and 8 conference proceeding papers for approval.<br>

+<a href="/research">Read more about my Research.</a>

 ---
 # Teaching